Leixb/jutgeutils/README.md

 Installation
 ------------
+This script uses python3, so you must have it installed in your system.
+To install it use your system's package manager.
 The installation process is quite straightforward, simply clone or download the script `testj.py` and install the dependencies:

 ```
-pip install argparse logging httplib2 bs4
+pip3 install argparse logging httplib2 bs4 httplib2
 ```

-Once done, you can execute the program by calling ```python testj.py```
+Once done, you can execute the program by calling ```python3 testj.py```

 Usage
 -----